An in-depth report on the causes, diagnosis, treatment, and prevention of pneumonia.

 Pneumonia poses a special hazard for pregnant women, possibly due to changes in a pregnant woman's immune system.
 This complication can lead to premature labor and increases the risk of death during pregnancy.

 Pneumonia is particularly serious in people with an impaired immune system.
-This is especially true for AIDS patients.
+This is particularly true for AIDS patients.

 Patients With Serious Medical Conditions